LOOKING FOR THE BEST SUMMER ACTIVITIES IN STEAMBOAT SPRINGS?

 Want a unique experience in Steamboat Springs?
 Add this Downtown Steamboat Springs Food Tour to your summer itinerary.

 This food tour is very highly rated among travelers to the area.
-It will take you around to the best culinary restaurants in this quaint town.
+It will take you to the best culinary restaurants in this quaint town.

-Sample food from all over the world on this food tour, from Greek cuisine to Mexican delicacies.
+Sample food from all over the world on this tour, from Greek cuisine to Mexican delicacies.
 You’ll love the attention to detail from your tour guides, not to mention the relevant and interesting information you’ll learn.

 And if you are a vegetarian or gluten-free, don’t worry.
 This food tour can accommodate to special diets upon request.
 You’ll enjoy your tour just as much as the others.